Skip to main content

 Store this key safely and do not share it with anyone, as it can be used to impersonate your node.

-Now that you have a private key, you can create the docker-compose.yml file, which will tell Docker Compose what containers to spawn.
+Now that you have a private key and database password, you can create the files that tell Docker Compose what containers to spawn.

 Setting Up the Project Directory